Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Introduction

 \section{Introduction}

-Anomaly localization task for visual inspection, which refers to detecting visual anomalies in images that deviate from normal sample patterns, plays a key role in many practical applications such as product quality control~\cite{bergmann2019mvtec,bergmann2022beyond,zou2022spot} and video surveillance~\cite{li2013anomaly,liu2018future}.
+Anomaly localization task for visual inspection, which refers to detecting visual anomalies in images that deviate from normal sample patterns, plays a key role in many practical applications such as product quality control~\cite{bergmann2022beyond,zou2022spot,shah2023two} and video surveillance~\cite{li2013anomaly,liu2018future,chen2023spatial}.
 In practical scenarios, anomalies are rare in production lines, rendering the acquisition of a suitable dataset for training supervised methods impractical.
-To tackle this problem, recent approaches have explored one-class classification (OCC) anomaly localization, leveraging only abundantly available anomaly-free images.
+To tackle this problem, recent approaches have explored one-class classification (OCC) anomaly localization, leveraging only abundantly available anomaly-free images (see~\cite{tao2022deep} for a review).
+Early works based on OCC generally train autoencoders (AEs) to reconstruct normal images only.
+For an arbitrary testing image, the poorly reconstructed regions localize anomalies.
+As such, the models with higher generalization capacity would by contrast degrade the performance.
+This makes later efforts focus on tuning the generalization strength of models, such as exploring the bottleneck layer for reconstruction.